 Porcupine Meatballs made easy with uncooked rice, ground turkey, eggs and without tomato sauce.
 Then bake, cook in slow cooker or Instant Pot, or freeze for later.

-I grew up eating porcupine meatballs in Ukraine.
-My mom always made porcupine meatballs in a clear sauce made out of broth and spices.
+I grew up eating porcupine meatballs.
+My mom always made them in a clear sauce with broth and spices.
 Also she made meatballs large, so you eat only one or two meatballs.

 Ingredients for Porcupine Meatballs

 • Ground turkey: I use extra lean ground turkey because it is healthier.
-You can use any meat like extra lean pork, beef or chicken.
+You can use any meat like extra lean ground beef, ground pork or ground chicken.

-• Rice: We cook everything with brown rice because it contains bran and fiber.
+• Rice: We use brown rice because it contains bran and fiber.
 You can use white rice.
 The key is to use long grain rice so it sticks out.
 But you can use any, to be honest.

-• Broth: Meatballs actually cook in a broth as we use uncooked rice.
-You can use homemade, from a carton or organic bouillon cubes.
-I love buying the cubes because then I can have as much stock as I want whenever I want.
+• Broth: Meatballs actually cook in a broth because we use uncooked rice.
+You can use homemade chicken broth or vegetable broth, Instant Pot chicken broth, broth from a carton or organic bouillon cubes mixed with water.

 • Cornstarch: For the slurry to thicken the sauce.